-Most ovarian cancers start in the epithelium, or outer lining, of the ovary.
+Most ovarian cancers start in the ovary’s epithelium, or outer lining.
 In the early stages, there may be few or no symptoms.

 If symptoms do occur, they can resemble those of other conditions, such as premenstrual syndrome, irritable bowel syndrome, or a temporary bladder problem.
 However, in ovarian cancer, the symptoms will persist and worsen.